 Why?
 Humans are social animals.
-Most of us want to know others have tried and been happy with a service or product before we are willing to put our hard-earned money on the line.
+Most of us want to know others have tried and been happy with a service, person or product before we are willing to put our hard-earned money on the line.

 Recent psychology studies show then when people are uncertain, they look to others for clues for what to do.
 Social proof is an exceptionally powerful way to influence behaviour.

 Read more about the science behind social proof here https://blog.kissmetrics.com/social-proof-factors-2/ and here https://blog.bufferapp.com/the-ultimate-guide-to-social-proof.

 In a nutshell, people look for social validation that their action is “right.”
 People believe what other people say about a person, product or service far more than when the person speaks about it themselves.
 If the person making comment about a product or service is just like them, it is even more believable.